brunospitti/wedding-test/src/info/generalInfo/general-info.md

   - Work Experience
   - Let's chat
 hello: >-
-  I'm Bruno Spitti, a Front-end developer who loves his job.

-  I am an Italian citizen, which entitles me to work full-time across Europe, was born in São Paulo, Brazil and I’ve been living in Dublin since March, 2017.
+  I’m Bruno Spitti, an Italian Front-end developer with a passion for developing with React, Redux, Javascript, HTML and CSS/SCSS

-  In 2016 I’ve got my major in Digital Design at one of the greatest Universities in Brazil, Anhembi Morumbi.
+  In 2016 I graduated with a major in Digital Design in one of the greatest Universities in Brazil, Anhembi Morumbi.

-  I love building features and scalable components for websites as well as working on projects with a team of developers.
+  I love building and improving websites, working on features and scalable components as well as working on projects with a team of developers and I am at home when I can combine creativity with programming.
 I believe that the analysis of data extracted from the website is crucial to make more assertive designs and experiences to the user.
 projects: >-
-  I am a big believer that a software engineer has to always be in touch with the newest technologies and best practices.
+  I’ve always strived to work with the newest technologies and best practices throughout my career.
+My main focus has been with React, Redux, Javascript, HTML and CSS/SCSS.

-  I’ve separated below some projects I’ve worked on my spare time as a way of keep learning new things.
-All of them with a live demo link and a brief section of what I’ve learned while developing it.
+  I’ve added some of my recent projects below.
+Each project has a live demo link and a brief section of what I’ve learned while developing it.
 contact: >-
   Shall we?